penibelst/jekyll-compress-html/README.md

 [Optional end tags][9] are removed.

 Take a look at project’s `test/source` and `test/expected` directories.
 They contain self-explanatory specifications.
 Run `rake` to test the layout.

+## Restrictions :warning:

+* Whitespaces inside of the `textarea` element are squeezed.
+Please don’t use the layout on pages with non-empty `textarea`.
+* Inline JS can become broken where `//` comments used.
+Please remove the comments or change to `/* */` style.

 ## Examples